bkendzior/faceboo.ts/README.md

 ## Demo Features
 Header of every page - Login/Logout w/ user name and photo

+Store Locator
-Store Locator * Enable / grant geolocation permissions
+* Enable / grant geolocation permissions
 * Find locations near you
 * Check in to location near you
 * Debug check-in button (manually enter location ID from inspector)

+Product page
-Product page  * Like button
+* Like button
 * Comment using Opengraph
 * send message to friends
 * Publish story on newsfeed
 * Query and return 25 friends and images

+From facebook-mobile
-From facebook - after permissions are granted, app appears in sidebar
+*after permissions are granted, app appears in sidebar

 ## Facebook Accounts
 Either use your personal facebook account, or the test one below: